mlehman/liblinear-20news-example/README.md

 # Liblinear-java 20 Newsgroups Example

-An example of using [liblinear-java](http://liblinear.bwaldvogel.de) with the 20 newsgroups data set.
+An example of using [liblinear-java](http://liblinear.bwaldvogel.de) in Scala with the 20 newsgroups data set.

 ##Downloading the Data Set